MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-overview.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article provides an overview of Storage Spaces Direct (S2D) deployment in the System Center 2016 Virtual Machine Manager (VMM) fabric.
+This article provides an overview of Storage Spaces Direct (S2D) deployment in the System Center - Virtual Machine Manager (VMM) fabric.

-Windows Server 2016 introduces S2D, which virtualizes storage by grouping physical storage drives into virtual storage pools.
+S2D was introduced in Windows Server 2016.
+It virtualizes storage by grouping physical storage drives into virtual storage pools.
 Using S2D you can:

 - Manage multiple physical storage sources as a single virtual entity.
 - Get inexpensive virtual storage, with or without external physical storage devices.